Ella is now 4 months old and just survived her fourth camping trip.

 We purchased ours for less than $20 and keep it in the truck all the time.
-It gets used all the time.

 Most people use the fabric wraps, the baby carriers or baby backpacks.
 All of them will work, but you’ll want to make an educated decision based on your level of hiking and age of your child.